SEKOIA-IO/documentation/docs/getting_started/manage_users.md

 In an MSSP community, role management can be a bit tricky.

-When you invite someone to the main MSSP community, the roles you assign to this person are applied to all managed communities.
+When a user is invited to the main MSSP community, the roles assign to this person are applied to all managed communities.

-For example, if the user has the role `IC_viewer` in the main MSSP community, they will have this role in all other managed communities.
+Same behavior when a user is added on Main MSSP community.

-In addition to that, you can add external roles in any managed community in addition to the user role in the main MSSP community.
-Roles assigned to a user in a managed community are independant from their roles in other subcommunities.
+In addition to that, external roles can be added in any managed community to the user role set previously in the main MSSP community.
+Roles assigned to a user in a managed community are independent from their roles in other subcommunities.

+For example,
-For instance, the user who has the role `IC_viewer` in the main MSSP community could also have the role `IC_writer` in a specific managed community.
+1) A user has been added with the role `IC_viewer` set in the main MSSP community.

-A user added on Main MSSP community will have the same role and permissions applied in all subcommunities.
+This user will have this role applied in all other managed communities.

+2) Then the admin add the role `IC_writer` in a specific managed community to this user.
+It will have the role `IC_writer` in this specific managed community plus the role `IC_writer` set in the main MSSP community.

 To learn more about how to invite users to MSSP communities, please refer to [this documentation](https://docs.sekoia.io/getting_started/invite_users/#in-an-mssp-community).